I didn’t have trouble swallowing right after my radiation treatment, so why now, years later?

 · Speech-Language Pathologist (SLP)

 · Ear, Nose & Throat Physician (ENT)

 How can I prevent late RAD?

-If you are just beginning treatment for head and neck cancer, there may be some things that you can do to prevent or slow down the development of RAD.
-You should start by getting a referral to a Speech-Language Pathologist (SLP) who has expertise in treating dysphagia in patients with head and neck cancer for an evaluation of your current swallowing ability.
+If you are just beginning treatment for head and neck cancer, be sure to seek a referral to a Speech-Language Pathologist (SLP) who has expertise in treating dysphagia in patients with head and neck cancer for an evaluation of your current swallowing ability.
 The National Foundation of Swallowing Disorders can provide a referral to an SLP who is board-certified in the treatment of swallowing disorders.

 · Assessment of your swallow: A clinician will either x-ray your throat/esophagus or pass a scope through your nose while you swallow.

 · Diet modifications: Some people may need softer/smoother foods or thicker liquids to swallow safely.
 Non-oral nutrition (feeding tube) may be considered if indicated.